Trepan-Debuggers/remake/doc/readthedocs/debugger/commands/data/print.rst

 Note however that a more versatile print command is `examine` which can print arbitrary string expands which of course includes variables.

-If you omit *variable*, the last expression is displayed again..
+If you omit *variable*, the last expression is displayed again.

 Examples:
 +++++++++